Pascal Engel

 Pascal Engel (/fr/; born 1954) is a French philosopher, working on the philosophy of language, philosophy of mind, epistemology and philosophy of logic.

-He was a professor of philosophy of logic at the Sorbonne.
-He currently works at the University of Geneva, where he collaborates with, among others, Kevin Mulligan.
+He was formerly professor of philosophy of logic at the University of Paris IV, professor of philosophy at the University of Geneva, and director of studies at the Ecole des hautes études en sciences sociales in Paris.
 He is a member of Institut Nicod.